pvdhoef/minimal-nx-angular-monorepo/docs/nx-setup.md

 npm install
 ```

 After that, there will still be some references to `zone.js` in `package-lock.json`.
-This is not problematic.
+This isn't problematic.
 It’s just a record that one of the installed packages declares `zone.js` as a peer dependency.

-## Delete the `nx-welcome.ts` component
+## Delete the 'NxWelcome' component

 Delete the file `apps/demoapp/src/app/nx-welcome.ts` and all references to it (`NxWelcome`, `<app-nx-welcome>`).